A Guide to Buying a Bicycle in the Netherlands

 From a shop

 There are as many bike shops in the Netherlands as there are Starbucks in the U.S. – a lot.
 You’ll find them littered across the cities and dotted on almost every corner.
-Although there are used bike shops, bikes shops in general tend to be pretty pricey.
+Although there are used bike shops, bikes shops, in general, tend to be pretty pricey.
 But if you’ve got the money, and plan on cycling around the Netherlands for years to come, this may be the best option for you.
 You’ll obviously want to shop around and compare prices, and maybe getting some bike insurance is not a bad idea.

 Some shops will even offer a few months warranty, which is a nice bonus considering that there are a number of things that can go wrong with a bike during the first couple of months.
 Don’t hesitate to negotiate and ask for freebies, discounts or extra accessories.

 Marktplaats is the Dutch version of eBay and is one of the most common places to pick up a bike in the Netherlands.
 Whether it’s an expat leaving behind their trusty omafiets, or a Dutchie who’s selling their old bike so they can get an upgrade, you’ll find all types of bicycles available here.
 Please remember it is possible to get scammed so be sure to look for reviews and don’t send any money until you’ve seen the bike for yourself.
 Usually better to do the transaction in person.
+Since March 10th Amazon has launched in The Netherlands and is becoming an increasingly popular place to buy bikes.

 Facebook groups are one of the easiest ways to buy a bicycle in the Netherlands, with the new market place feature making it even easier.
 Of course, it’s possible that some of the bikes here have been stolen, or that some of the sellers are dodgy characters, so look out for profiles that are fake or very new, as they’re often a good clue.
 The final rule, if it’s too good to be true, it probably is.
-Furthermore you’ll want to use the same rule as mentioned previously, transactions in person tend to reduce the likely hood of being scammed.
+Furthermore, you’ll want to use the same rule as mentioned previously, transactions in person tend to reduce the likely hood of being scammed.

 There are tons of local markets held all over the Netherlands every weekend.
 The cities are a great place to go check out the local markets, and potentially pick up your first Dutch bike.
 As well as selling clothes, food, and just about anything you can image, you’ll always see a row of bicycles looking for a new owner lined up somewhere within the market.